Margaret Court Arena: Sports and events

 In addition to being able to host various sporting events, Margaret Court Arena also hosts a number of concerts, ensuring Melbourne has a third indoor entertainment venue, all of which are located within Melbourne Park and feature retractable roofing.
-The arena has played host to artists such as Bob Dylan, Cloud Control, The Black Keys, Delta Goodrem, Demi Lovato, Hilltop Hoods, Kraftwerk, LCD Soundsystem, Macklemore & Ryan Lewis, Selena Gomez, Imagine Dragons, 5 Seconds of Summer, Angus & Julia Stone, Little Mix, The B-52s, ATEEZ, Aurora and many more.
+The arena has played host to artists such as Bob Dylan, Cloud Control, The Black Keys, Delta Goodrem, Demi Lovato, Hilltop Hoods, Kraftwerk, LCD Soundsystem, Macklemore & Ryan Lewis, Selena Gomez, Imagine Dragons, 5 Seconds of Summer, Angus & Julia Stone, Little Mix, The B-52s, ATEEZ, Aurora, Camila Cabello and many more.
 The venue has a capacity of 6,500 for concerts though has the flexibility to downsize for smaller events.

-On the 22nd and 23rd of July 2017, British Group Little Mix broke the record for biggest show attendance for the Arena with a sold-out attendance of 10,962 on the first night and 11,732 on the second night.
+On 22 and 23 July 2017, British Group Little Mix broke the record for biggest show attendance for the Arena with a sold-out attendance of 10,962 on the first night and 11,732 on the second night.

 Naming controversy

 The name of the arena, which recognises one of the most successful female tennis players, Margaret Court, has attracted debate due to Court's views regarding LGBT issues.
 In May 2017, an open letter by Court was published in The West Australian, addressed to the board of Qantas and its then CEO Alan Joyce.
 In it, Court declared her intention to boycott the airline (where possible) over it having "become an active promoter for same-sex marriage."
 Joyce has advocated for same-sex marriage, writing that "[s]ame-sex marriage isn't a niche issue.
 It's about basic rights and equality - the 'fair go' that's such a fundamental Australian value."
 Court has been a critic of homosexuality and gender identity for several decades and is quoted as saying that the presence of "LGBT in the schools, it's the devil, it's not of God".
 Various campaigns have been instigated to change the name of the arena.
 Whilst some former tennis players such as Martina Navratilova and John McEnroe have staged on-court protests over the name of the arena, other public figures such as former Prime Minister Malcolm Turnbull have opposed these efforts on the basis that the arena "celebrates Margaret Court the tennis player" and not her personal beliefs.
 Venue management has previously stated that it does not support Court's comments and "embrace[s] equality, diversity and inclusion".